 Evelyn Meier, MA

 Evelyn Meier received her BA from the University of North Carolina at Chapel Hill in 2008.
-She completed her MA in Psychology at American in 2013 and subsequently joined the Clinical Psychology PhD program in 2014.
-Her thesis explored adolescent girls' body image dissatisfaction in correlation with photo-related activity on Facebook.
-Current research interests include emotion regulation, experiential avoidance, interpersonal dysfunction, and patterns of self-destructive behavior within Borderline Personality Disorder and eating disorder populations.
+She completed her MA in Psychology at American in 2013 before joining the Clinical Psychology PhD program in 2014.
+Her master's thesis explored adolescent girls' body image dissatisfaction in correlation with photo-related activity on Facebook.
+Current research interests include emotion recognition, empathic accuracy, dialectical behavior therapy, and interpersonal processes in emotion regulation and well-being within the context of couples and individuals with Borderline Personality Disorder.

 Madison Guter joined the Interpersonal Emotion Lab in 2016 after earning her BS in psychology from the Ohio State University.
 During her undergraduate career she conducted an honors thesis examining the relationship between hope, values, and goal outcomes and worked as a research assistant for a study examining the effects of validation and invalidation on social problem solving.
-Madison's research interests include Borderline Personality Disorder, positive psychology, and emotion regulation.
+Her current master's thesis utilizes a daily diary design to understand how hope, self-esteem, and affect are impacted by repeatedly receiving validating and invalidating comments.
+Madison's research interests include Borderline Personality Disorder, Dialectical Behavior Therapy, positive psychology, and emotion regulation.

 Questions regarding undergraduate research assistant positions or research participation opportunities contact Nate Herr firstname.lastname@example.org more information.